JIMENALUNA1/JIMENALUNA1/README.md

 - ⚡ Fun fact: In my free time, I love trying different types of food and traveling! ✈️🍽️ -->
 ## About Me
-I’m Jimena Luna Rivera, a junior at the University of North Carolina at Chapel Hill, pursuing a degree in Computer Science and Data Science.
+I’m Jimena Luna Rivera, a student at the University of North Carolina at Chapel Hill, pursuing a degree in Computer Science and Data Science.
 I have a deep interest in developing applications that can make a meaningful impact on people's lives, which has driven me to explore areas like user experience design and data analytics.
 I am particularly fascinated by how technology can facilitate human connections and enhance everyday tasks.
 In my free time, I enjoy trying different types of food and traveling, which often inspires my creativity in software development.

 ## Skills